-- When G is discrete, we consider its Cayley graph with respect to a finite generating set. - When G is a connected Lie group, X is taken as G endowed with a left-invariant Riemannian metric. - When G is an arbitrary Lie group, we pick a finite subset S whose image in G/G° is a generating subset and endow the (non-connected) manifold

-G with a left-invariant Riemannian metric; then for each coset L of G° and each $s \in S$, we consider a strip $L \times [0, 1]$ (with the product Riemannian metric) and attach it to G by identifying (g, 0) to g and (g, 1) to gs.
-The resulting space G is path-connected and endowed with the inner length metric associated to the Riemannian metric on each strip.

-• When G is totally disconnected, a Cayley-Schreier graph construction is available, generalizing the discrete case (as a immediate consequence of the double coset construction in [Lor84]; see also [Tro85] or the book [Mon01, §11.3]).
-It consists in picking a compact generating subset S that is bi-invariant under the action of some compact open subgroup K, considering the (oriented, but unlabeled) Cayley graph of G with respect to S, and modding out by the right action of K. The resulting graph is locally finite; the action of G is vertex-transitive and proper, the stabilizer of the base-vertex is K.
+- When G is discrete, we consider its Cayley graph with respect to a finite generating set. - When G is a connected Lie group, X is taken as G endowed with a left-invariant Riemannian metric. - When G is an arbitrary Lie group, we pick a finite subset S whose image in G/G° is a generating subset and endow the (non-connected) manifold G with a left-invariant Riemannian metric; then for each coset L of G° and each $s \in S$, we consider a strip $L \times [0,1]$ (with the product Riemannian metric) and attach it to G by identifying (g,0) to g and (g,1) to gs.
+The resulting space G is path-connected and endowed with the inner length metric associated to the Riemannian metric on each strip. - When G is totally disconnected, a Cayley-Abels graph construction is available, generalizing the discrete case.
+It goes back to Abels [Abe74, Beispiel 5.2].
+It consists in picking a compact generating subset S that is biinvariant under the action of some compact open subgroup K, considering the (oriented, but unlabeled) Cayley graph of G with respect to S, and modding out by the right action of K. The resulting graph is locally finite; the action of G is continuous, vertex-transitive and proper, the stabilizer of the base-vertex is K.

 The general case is a common denominator between the latter two constructions.
-Roughly speaking, we construct X by fibering a Lie quotient associated to G° over a Cayley-Schreier graph for G/G° .
+Roughly speaking, we construct X by fibering a Lie quotient associated to G° over a Cayley-Abels graph for G/G° .
 The following classical theorem allows to bypass some of the technical difficulties.